 Pine pollen benefits are well known these days in the "superfood world" as a nutritive adaptogen tonic powder collected from various pine tree species and consumed as a dietary supplement.
-Containing both testosterone and DHEA, it can be helpful for boosting both endocrine and immune functions in addition to increasing the enzymatic antioxidants glutathione and superoxide dismutase.
+It is most widely known for its supportive effects to endocrine and immune functions as well as its potential for increasing certain enzymatic antioxidants.

 Pine pollen, coming from the genus Pinus, is usually wild harvested for commercial use from the Pinus sylvestris or Pinus massoniana pine tree species, both native to Asian countries with Pinus sylvestris also being indigenous to Western Europe.
 Pollen powder, however, can be collected from any pine tree species and is a very common seasonal occurrence found in large quantities in alpine environments.